fleetdm/fleet/handbook/company/communications.md

 - **Confidential:**  _Share only with team members who've signed an NDA, consulting agreement, or employment agreement_
 - **Classified:**  _Share only with founders of Fleet, business operations, and/or the people involved.  e.g., US social security numbers during hiring_

-### Google doc titles
+### Document titles
 Fleet uses these levels to standardize a commitment to minimal esotericism across the company.
 - **"Public":** _(Available to public)_
 - _(Confidential - for Fleet eyes only)_
 - **"¶":** _(E-group - Direct reports the the CEO)_
 - **"¶¶":** _(Classified - Founders and BizOps)_
 - **"¶¶¶":** _(Founders and board members)_

 ## Meetings
 - **Plan to join meetings on time.** At Fleet, we start on time and do not wait for folks to join.
 As most of our meetings are conducted over zoom, please join with a working microphone and with your camera on whenever possible.
 Being even a few minutes late can make a big difference and slow your meeting counterparts down.
 When in doubt, show up a couple of minutes early.
-- **Turning on your camera** allows for more complete and intuitive verbal and non-verbal communication.
+- **Turn on your camera** This allows for more complete and intuitive verbal and non-verbal communication.
 Feel free to leave your camera on or turn it off when joining meetings with new participants you might not be familiar with yet.
 Turn your camera on when you lead or cohost a meeting, or when you present your work during a demo session.
   - **If you would prefer not to be on YouTube** when presenting on a meeting, you can prep your demo ahead of the meeting and communicate to your manager who will present for you.
 It's always ok to do this.
 - **Be warm.**  It's okay to spend the first minute or two of a meeting being present and making small talk.
 Since we are all remote, it's easy to miss out on hallway chatter and human connections that happen in [meatspace](https://www.dictionary.com/browse/meatspace).
 Use this time together during the first minute to say "Hi!"
 Then you can jump into the topics to be discussed.
+- **Take Notes** Every meeting should have a [DRI](https://fleetdm.com/handbook/company/why-this-way#why-direct-responsibility) to ensure:
+  - The agenda creation and/or prep beforehand.
+  - Their is a designated note taker during the meeting.
+  - All action items are tracked and assigned to the correct individuals.

+### Meeting Agendas
+["**No agenda, no attenda**."](https://about.gitlab.com/company/culture/all-remote/live-doc-meetings/#gitlab-meeting-best-practices) Every work-related meeting should have an editable agenda (e.g. edit access shared with all attendees) attached to the calendar invite.
+- To create a meeting agenda please make a copy of [Fleet's meeting template](https://docs.google.com/document/d/1TaZ654gTwadWGDYhP3zuAzWe0eiY0s9NhaU9KLCokgw/copy)

+>Please do not use Google Calendar's automatic agenda/notes creation function, as it does not adhere to Fleet's preferred agenda format.
+If the automatic agenda doc has been created in error, edit the calendar invite to delete it from the meeting to avoid confusion.

 ### External meeting scheduling
 When scheduling external meetings, provide external participants with a